Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning/README.md

 # Breast Cancer Detection in Mammograms Using Deep Learning Techniques [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3985051.svg)](https://doi.org/10.5281/zenodo.3985051) [![GitHub license](https://img.shields.io/github/license/Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning)](https://github.com/Adamouization/Breast-Cancer-Detection-Mammogram-Deep-Learning/blob/master/LICENSE)

-## Updates
+## Publication Updates

-I have been working since the end of my Master's in 2020 to publish this dissertation in a renown journal.
+I have been working since the end of my Master's in 2020 to publish this dissertation in journal.
+As of May 2023, this research is published in PLOS ONE, and can be read and cited here: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0280841.
 Here are the latest updates of this project:

+### 2020

+* Completed my Master's degree and submitted my dissertation.
+Final results: 90%.
+* Began discussions with my supervisors to consider publishing the dissertation in a renown journal.

-### 2023
+### 2021

-* The paper, entitled "*A divide and conquer approach to maximise deep learning mammography classification accuracies*", was formally accepted for publication in January 2023.
-* The paper is in the publication pipeline and will soon be published.
+* Elected a journal to aim to publish in: PLOS ONE.
+* Began transforming the project from a dissertation report to a paper (choice of language, trimming down, changing narrative, updating figures).
+* After multiple iterations and feedback from both my supervisors, a first draft was created.

 ### 2022